BPerezLamarque/Scripts/Metabarcoding/tutorial_metabarcoding/README.md

 ## Step 1-B: Checking the quality with FastQC

-Next, we use FastQC to check a for loop to iterate over each line in list_sample.txt (i.e. one sample), and for each sample, we merge the paired-ended reads:
+Next, we use FastQC to check the quality of the data.
+We use a for loop to iterate over each line in list_sample.txt (i.e. one file per sample):

 ```bash